Tylerc230/Strata-Jekyll-Theme/_posts/2017-08-22-obscure-programming-laws-and-what-they-can-do-for-you.markdown

 #### DRY

 Ok, this one isn’t very obscure but it is often overlooked.
 It stands for Don’t Repeat Yourself.
 It means that redundant functionality should be factored out.
 Code gets duplicated when a feature is implemented in one part of the code, and then similar functionality is needed elsewhere.
-Instead of making the initial feature generic so that is will work in multiple places, the original implementation is copy/pasted to its new location, and potentilally modified slightly for its new purpose.
+Instead of making the initial feature generic so that is will work in multiple places, the original implementation is copy/pasted to its new location, and potentially modified slightly for its new purpose.
 The problem is that a bug in the original code must be fixed in two places.
 If additional functionality is added to one implementation, the other doesn’t reap the benefits.
 Code can be made more versatile in a number of ways.
 Reusable code can be achieved through generic/template functions if your language supports them, by extracting the generic functionality into its own methods and passing in the unique functionality via function pointers or closures, or by putting the generic code into a base class with unique functionality added to derived classes.

 #### KISS